 MK-1439A is being studied by the Sponsor to treat HIV-1 infection.
 MK-1439A is a single tablet made from 3 different drugs.
 The drugs that are in MK-1439A are MK-1439 (doravirine), lamivudine and tenofovir disoproxil fumarate.
-Lamivudine and tenofovir disoproxil fumarate have been approved to treat HIV-1 infection, MK-1439 (doravirine) is being studied by the Sponsor.
+Lamivudine and tenofovir disoproxil fumarate have been approved to treat HIV-1 infection, MK-1439 (doravirine) has been approved in the US.